All Products

 Note

-If you cannot find Build on the repository management page, the Enterprise Edition instance fails to be bound to the code source hosting platform.
-You can refer to Step 1 to rebind the instance to the source code hosting platform.
+If you cannot find Build in the repository management page, the instance is not bound to the code hosting platform.
+Return to Step 1 to rebind the instance.

 1. Log on to the Container Registry console.